 How can magnetic filter elements capture non-ferrous contamination?

-One Eye Industries magnetic filter elements capture contamination from rotating fluids, this includes both ferrous and non-ferrous particles.
+The One Eye Industries magnetic filter element is the heart of the system and captures contamination from rotating fluids, this includes both ferrous and non-ferrous particles.
 It is well known that ferrous materials are attracted by magnetic forces; however, the capture of non-ferrous particles by magnetic forces is less understood.

 There are other forms of adhesion that also cause the pairing of ferrous and non-ferrous particles, including embedding and capillary forces, although static pairing is the largest contributor to this process.